EUTHANASIA

 What urn options are available?

 You have the choice of five different urns as part of the individual euthanasia service.
-Your pet’s ashes will be returned in the Acadia box with an engraved name plaque unless you indicate otherwise.
+Your pet’s ashes will be returned in the Woodchuck box with an engraved name plaque unless you indicate otherwise.

 Woodchuck